zbream/zbream-standards/README.md

 To release a new version, make sure there are no pending changes.
 Then run the following commands:

 ```
+npm run clean
+npm run build
 npm run release
 ```
-This will bump version, tag release, and publish to npm.
+This will build, bump version, tag release, and publish to npm.

 Run the following to update the remote repository
 ```